codeparkhouston/cpx-project-protoype/cpx-data-logging/accelerometer-temperature-light/README.md

 Experiment with the CPX and let students observe the changes in the realtime plotter.

+## Combining readings into a line of text

 Next, we can replace the logging code with code that combines the different sensor readings together into a line of text.
 We print each line of code to see what that will look like.

 ```py